 In some cases, these complaints may be valid.
 Nutri-Lock bags, for example, have a textured side that's only 4 mil thick, about half what the standard thickness is.
 So even if all of these bags are made in the same factory in China (which we believe is probably the case), they may be made to different specifications.

-But even if these no-name brand bags are thinner, they should still work fine and still hold a seal.
+But even if these no-name brand bags are thinner, they should still hold a seal.

 Edge sealers in particular can be really finicky.
 If you're used to using a certain brand of bag--say, FoodSaver--and have recently switched to a cheaper brand, it might take a few tries to figure out how to seal it.